 Today I find myself in the middle of the most perfect weather any August in Indiana has ever had to offer.
 I am gardening and thinking about my morning.
-This morning I had the pleasure of interviewing Peggy Martin on Rose Chat Radio and what a delight she was.
+This morning I had the pleasure of interviewing Peggy Martin on Rose Chat and what a delight she was.
 NOTE: This interview was recorded in 2013 and some of the information is dated but the story of the Hurricane Katrina tragedy and Peggy’s experience is the same!
 Listen here.

 Peggy’s family went through the devastation of Hurricane Katrina where she lost her parents, her home, her husband’s commercial fishing boat and her 35-year-old garden filled with many hard-to-find plants and a rose collection that included 450 roses.
 Many of the roses were rare and unique varieties.
 Peggy had been very involved in the New Orleans Old Garden Rose Society and worked tirelessly as a volunteer in many garden restoration projects.

 As we talked I could tell that the pain of losing her parents is something she is still going through.
 I lost my Dad this year … losing a parent is a special kind of loss.

 Most of my time with Peggy was spent talking about her garden experiences before and after Katrina.

 Can you imagine what it was like for her to go back to the site of her home to see everything devastated.
 Gone.
 The entire area had been under salt water for more than 2 weeks.
 Salt water and plants just do not mix and at first look every living plant seemed to be dead.
 At closer inspection, two roses were found that had not only survived, one was to beginning to thrive—The Peggy Martin Rose…

 Hardy in Zones 4 – 9, this rose is a vigorous, almost thornless climber that often reaches 15’ high and 6 ‘ wide.